annakthrnlee/FIFA_World_Cup/README.md

 <img width="1319" alt="Screen Shot 2022-09-25 at 6 20 16 PM" src="https://user-images.githubusercontent.com/104043438/192172556-1f2c5229-76c5-44c8-9150-5cfdc1123ed2.png">

 - Explanation of model choice, including limitations and benefits.

+The model I chose was a deep neural networking model using supervised learning with categorical variables.
+I chose to use a supervised learning model because the algorithm “learns” from the training dataset by iteratively making predictions on the data and adjusting for the correct answer.
+The model is considered a deep learning network because I incorporated more than one hidden layer, see the above explanation on the advantages of neurons to the hidden layers.

+The reason why I chose to use a neural networking model is that I wasn't sure if our data would have a linear relationship.
+Players' attributes may not even change the outcome of a game.
+When it comes to sports predictions building an accurate model is pretty much impossible, if I could predict who would win a sports game based on the teams' players I probably wouldn't be typing this right now; I'd be rich betting in Vegas.
+Thus, neural networking models with multiple layers can identify nonlinear characteristics of the input data without requiring more input data.

+I chose to work with the ReLu function because it returns a value from 0 to infinity, so any negative input through the activation function is 0.
+It is the most used activation function in neural networks due to its simplifying output, but it might not be appropriate for simpler models.